wexder/vim-workshop/03-commands.md

 5. Randomness
 1. This

-There's probably much more usefull commands.
+There's probably much more useful commands.
 But this is the one's I use the most.